 - Pick good quality meat.
 Try talking to a local butcher, or going to the meat counter at your grocery store and ask for a good cut instead of just grabbing one off the shelf.
 Doing this gives you more control over the meat you buy, and almost always leads to a better cut of meat.

-- Slice it right.
+- Slice the steak right.
 Be sure to slice your skirt steak against the grain.
 Please, do not hack at it all wild after all your hard work.

-Can I use a different cut of meat?
+Can I use a different cut of meat instead of skirt steak?

 Yes, you can use a different cut of steak if your prefer.
-The marinade and sauce for this recipe will pair great with any cut, but the texture and cook times will vary depending on the cut you go with.
-Some options include sirloin, ribeye, porterhouse, ect.
+The marinade and sauce for this grilled skirt steak recipe will pair great with any cut, but the texture and cook times will vary depending on the cut you go with.
+Some options include sirloin, rib-eye, porterhouse, ect.

 Can I use a different sauce besides Chimichurri?

 Sure, you can use a different sauce if you prefer.
-You could use a traditional pesto, steak sauce like A1, or any other favorite you have.
+You could use a traditional basil pesto sauce, steak sauce like A1, or any other favorite you have.
 Just note that the marinade and flavor of the steak may not jive as well with something like ketchup, but you do you!

 Yes, you can place the uncooked steak with the marinade in a freezer bag and freeze for up to 3 months.
-When you are ready to cook the meat remove from freezer and place in fridge to completely de-thaw then grill according to recipe instructions.
+When you are ready to cook the meat remove from freezer and place in fridge to completely de-thaw the skirt steak then grill according to recipe instructions.

 Love Meat Dishes?
 Try These Next!

-I hope you and your family enjoy this recipe on a nice warm summer evening!
+I hope you and your family enjoy this Grilled Skirt Steak recipe on a nice warm summer evening!
 Enjoy!